Generic Name: amlodipine (am-LOE-di-peen)

 - Amlodipine should be used with extreme caution in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking amlodipine while you are pregnant.
-It is not known if amlodipine is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking amlodipine.

 Possible side effects of amlodipine: